-Over the next several years, through focused exploration and appraisal, Cobalt will leverage its world-class deepwater portfolio to also become a company layered with project development and production, delivering greater value to its shareholders.
-Our demonstrated track record of exploration excellence, combined with a disciplined plan for future oil production, position the company exceptionally well for long-term value creation.
+Through focused exploration and appraisal, Cobalt has built a world-class deepwater portfolio.
+Our demonstrated track record of exploration excellence, combined with a disciplined plan for future oil production, position the company’s assets for long-term value creation.

 Through our discriminating “first mover” approach, Cobalt has compiled an impressive and unique portfolio of assets in highly attractive oil prone basins, both in the United States and abroad.
-Cobalt operates the majority of these assets, thereby influencing the pace of operations and enhancing value creation.
-We acquire the industry’s best subsurface and seismic data to identify deepwater oil reservoirs trapped in subsalt and pre-salt layers in the deepwaters of the U.S. Gulf of Mexico and West Africa.
+Cobalt operates the majority of these assets, thereby influencing the pace of operations and enhancing value.
+We acquired the industry’s best subsurface and seismic data that allowed us to identify deepwater oil reservoirs trapped in subsalt and pre-salt layers in the deepwaters of the U.S. Gulf of Mexico and West Africa.

 Gulf of Mexico

 The Gulf of Mexico’s deepwater oil basin, one of the most prolific in the world, has been a focus for major oil exploration companies for more than three decades.
 Increasingly, focus has shifted to the technically challenging, but highly promising, deepwater subsalt regions.
 The primary technical challenge in these regions is to seismically resolve potential structures below thick layers of salt.
-Consequently Cobalt has spent over $200 million since our inception to acquire and process the highest quality seismic data.
-This investment in seismic data and its utilization by our experienced workforce have been essential elements in Cobalt’s success in identifying prospects, acquiring the leases and successfully drilling discoveries in the Gulf of Mexico.
+Consequently, Cobalt has spent over $400 million since our inception to acquire and process the highest quality seismic data and technology.
+The investment in seismic data and its utilization by our experienced workforce have been essential elements in Cobalt’s success in identifying prospects, acquiring the leases and successfully drilling discoveries in the Gulf of Mexico.

-Now a major player in the Gulf of Mexico, Cobalt holds lease interests in more than 240 deepwater blocks in the Inboard Lower Tertiary and Miocene plays.
-We operate approximately 80 percent of our Gulf of Mexico leases, providing Cobalt the ability to influence pace between oil exploration and oil production and realize significant value.
+As a major player in the Gulf of Mexico, Cobalt holds lease interests in approximately 125 deepwater blocks in the Inboard Lower Tertiary and Miocene plays.
+We operate over 85 percent of our Gulf of Mexico leases.

-Cobalt’s investment in seismic data, technology and talented and experienced professionals has significantly enhanced our ability to quickly identify the geological and geophysical characteristics of the subsalt and pre-salt formations.
-This has directly led to our early access of leading positions in both West Africa and the Gulf of Mexico.
+Cobalt’s investment in seismic data, technology and talented and experienced professionals significantly enhanced our ability to quickly identify the geological and geophysical characteristics of the subsalt and pre-salt formations.
+This directly led to our early access of leading positions in both the Gulf of Mexico and West Africa.

-In the Gulf of Mexico, the Heidelberg discovery, in which Cobalt owns a 9.375 percent working interest, was drilled in approximately 5,000 feet (1,524 meters) of water.
-The discovery well was drilled to a total depth of 30,000 feet (9,144 meters) and encountered more than 200 feet (61 meters) of high-quality, Miocene reservoir sands.
-Appraisal drilling at Heidelberg has confirmed commerciality of this field, given the excellent quality, continuous and pressure-connected reservoirs with high-quality oil.
-Heidelberg was sanctioned in May, 2013, and we anticipate first oil in 2016.
+The Heidelberg discovery, in which Cobalt owns a 9.375 percent working interest, was drilled in approximately 5,000 feet of water.
+The discovery well was drilled to a total depth of 30,000 feet and encountered more than 200 feet of high-quality, Miocene reservoir sands.
+The Heidelberg field commenced production in January 2016, representing Cobalt’s first production and revenue.

-In the Gulf of Mexico, the Shenandoah discovery, in which Cobalt owns a 20 percent working interest, is an Inboard Lower Tertiary discovery drilled in approximately 5,750 feet (1,753 meters) of water.
-The discovery well was drilled to a total depth of 30,000 feet (9,144 meters) and encountered approximately 300 feet (91 meters) of unusually high-quality Inboard Lower Tertiary reservoir sands.
-The Shenandoah #2R appraisal well encountered more than 1,000 net feet (305 net meters) of oil pay in multiple high quality Inboard Lower Tertiary-aged reservoirs.
+The Shenandoah discovery, in which Cobalt owns a 20 percent working interest, is an Inboard Lower Tertiary discovery drilled in approximately 5,750 feet of water.
+The discovery well was drilled to a total depth of 30,000 feet and encountered approximately 300 feet of unusually high-quality Inboard Lower Tertiary reservoir sands.
+The Shenandoah #2R appraisal well encountered more than 1,000 net feet of oil pay in multiple high quality Inboard Lower Tertiary-aged reservoirs.
 Log and pressure data from both the Shenandoah appraisal well and the Shenandoah discovery well indicate the presence of exceptionally high quality reservoirs and hydrocarbons.
 Our Shenandoah #3 appraisal well found an expanded geologic reservoir section and confirmed excellent reservoir qualities.
 The Shenandoah #4 appraisal well tested the updip extent of the basin.
 The subsequent Shenandoah #4 sidetrack encountered over 600 feet of net oil pay, extending the lowest known oil column downdip.
 The Shenandoah #5 appraisal well encountered approximately 1,000 feet of net pay in multiple high quality Inboard Lower Tertiary sands.
 The Shenandoah #6 appraisal well encountered wet Wilcox reservoirs and was sidetracked to locate the oil-water contacts.
 We and our co–owners are continuing to explore development options for the field.

-Off the coast of Angola, Cobalt has been the front-runner in the exploration of the Kwanza pre-salt basin.
+Off the coast of Angola, Cobalt has been the front-runner in the exploration of the pre-salt Kwanza Basin.
 In Angola Block 21, Cobalt drilled the Cameia #1 pre-salt exploratory well as a successful discovery well.
-Cobalt then drilled the Cameia #2 appraisal well to better define the size and lateral continuity of the Cameia reservoir.

 Results of a production test performed in the Cameia #1 well provided evidence that the well has the potential to produce in excess of 20,000 barrels of hydrocarbons per day, exceeding Cobalt’s pre-drill estimates.
 The well was drilled in 1,680 meters (5,512 feet) of water to a depth of over 4,880 meters (16,010 feet), and encountered a continuous oil column of nearly 360 meters (1,181 feet) with over 75 percent net-to-gross pay estimate.
 No oil/gas or oil/water contacts were observed.

 Cobalt estimates a gross oil column of up to 650 feet (200 meters) at the crest of the Mavinga structure updip of the Mavinga #1 well location.
-Additional drilling will be required to confirm the ultimate gross thickness of the mound and its reservoir quality; however the Mavinga discovery is expected to be tied-back to and become part of the planned Cameia development complex in Block 21.
+Additional drilling will be required to confirm the ultimate gross thickness of the mound and its reservoir quality.

-The Total Gabon operated Diaman #1B well, drilled on the Diaba block, offshore Gabon, was the first test of the Pre-salt in deepwater Gabon.
-The well reached its total depth of 5,585 meters (18,323 feet), and encountered approximately 50-55 meters (160-180 feet) of net hydrocarbons in the objective Pre-salt formations.
-The Diaman #1B well successfully confirmed the existence of a working petroleum system.
-These results represent an excellent start to the exploration of the emerging Pre-salt basin in deepwater Gabon.
+The Total Gabon operated Diaman #1B well, drilled on the Diaba block, offshore Gabon, was the first test of the pre-salt in deepwater Gabon.
+The well reached its total depth of 5,585 meters (18,323 feet), and encountered approximately 50-55 meters (160-180 feet) of net hydrocarbons in the objective pre-salt formations.
+The Diaman #1B well successfully confirmed the existence of a working petroleum system, a salt seal, and high-quality sandstone reservoirs.

 Oil Development & Production

-We are moving into the next phase of our business model, transitioning from solely an oil exploration company to exploration, appraisal and development.
+We continue the evolution of our business model, transitioning from solely an oil exploration company to exploration, appraisal and development.

 Maintaining a stewardship position in regards to Health, Safety, Security and Environment (HSSE), Cobalt’s team has defined and engineered a standardized and repeatable procedure for sub-sea development.
-We also leverage third-parties to deliver creative, effective, and timely solutions focused on value creation, cycle-time reduction and cash flow.
-Through subcontracting and leasing of facilities, staffing requirements are minimized, capital outlays are reduced and energies are focused on resource discovery, development, flow assurance and optimal recovery.
+We also leverage third-parties to deliver creative, effective, and timely solutions.